UNSW Indigenous Strategy

 |Permanent academic staff||112|

-UNSW Law offers two law degrees that lead to professional practice:
+UNSW Law & Justice offers three law programs that lead to professional practice:

 - Juris Doctor (JD) for graduates